 Two Months to Sobriety in Savannah, GA

 When exploring your treatment options in Savannah, GA, you may be wondering whether short or long-term care will be best.
 In order to best answer that question, consider first what the severity of your addiction is.
 Mild, moderate, maybe severe?
 Before selecting your treatment it is best to take this into consideration.
-The 60-day treatment program is best for individuals who need a treatment option that is somewhat middle of the road.
+Choosing 60-day treatment may be best for those in need of a treatment option that is somewhat middle of the road.
 The treatment may be a bit more than what someone with mild addiction needs, but less than what someone with a severe addiction needs.
 Similarly to other treatment lengths, the 60-day program offers two plans for treatment.
 The first plan being outpatient, which is when and individual receives treatment a few times a week for a few hours out of the day.
 The second option being inpatient, where treatment is given at a facility.

 60-Day Treatment Program Options